uw-labs/mona/README.md

 ### Performance

 At certain sizes, the application may become slow to generate hashes and scan the file system.
-To mitigate this, the `mona` command has a global flag `--parallelism` that can be used to increase the number of goroutines used to traverse the monorepo.
-By default it is set to `10`.
+To mitigate this, some commands have a `--parallelism` flag that can be used to increase the number of goroutines used to traverse the monorepo.
+By default it is set to the value of `runtime.NumCPU()`.
 If you notice things slowing down on large repositories, you can increase this value to generally improve performance.

 ### Roadmap